wldsaad/Movies-WS-J/README.md

 # Welcome to Movies App

-This is a mini-featured movies app build with SwiftUI & Combine with the help of Modular Clean Architecture.
+This is a mini-featured movies app build with SwiftUI & Combine with the help of Modular Clean Architecture and SwiftData.

 ## Features